bxparks/AceTime/README.md

 This library does not perform dynamic allocation of memory, in other words, it does not call the `new` operator nor the `malloc()` function, and it does not use the Arduino `String` class.
 Everything it needs is allocated statically at initialization time.

+The zoneinfo files are stored in flash memory whenever possible so that they do not consume static RAM:

+* 270 timezones supported by `BasicZoneSpecifier`consume:
+    * 14 kB of flash on an 8-bit processor
+    * 21 kB of flash on a 32-bit processor
+* 387 timezones supported by `ExtendedZoneSpecifier` consume:
+    * 23 kB of flash on an 8-bit processor
+    * 37 kB of flash on a 32-bit processor

-On an 8-bit Arduino Nano (AVR), the AceTime library with one timezone using the `BasicZoneSpecifier` and the `SystemClock` consumes about 8kB of flash and 350 bytes of RAM.
-On an ESP8266 processor (32-bit) the same functionality consumes 11kB of flash and 850 bytes of RAM.
-Loading all 270 timezones supported by `BasicZoneSpecifier` takes about 14kB of flash on an 8-bit processor and about 21kB of flash on a 32-bit processor.
-The fully functioning [WorldClock](examples/WorldClock) with 3 OLED displays, 3 timezones, a SystemClock synchronized to a DS3231 chip, and 2 buttons can fit inside the 30kB flash size of an Arduino Pro Micro controller.
+Normally a small application will use only a small number of timezones.
+The AceTime library with one timezone using the `BasicZoneSpecifier` and the `SystemClock` consumes:
+* 8.5 kB of flash and 350 bytes of RAM on an 8-bit Arduino Nano (AVR),
+* 11 kB of flash and 850 bytes of RAM on an ESP8266 processor (32-bit).

+An example of more complex application is the [WorldClock](examples/WorldClock) which has 3 OLED displays over SPI, 3 timezones using `BasicZoneSpecifier`, a `SystemClock` synchronized to a DS3231 chip on I2C, and 2 buttons with debouncing and event dispatching provided by the [AceButton](https://github.com/bxparks/AceButton) library.
+This application fits inside the 30 kB flash size of an Arduino Pro Micro controller.

 Conversion from date-time components (year, month, day, etc) to epochSeconds (`ZonedDateTime::toEpochSeconds()`) takes about: